stackitcloud/stackit-cli/docs/stackit_volume_backup_describe.md

 ### Examples

 ```
-  Get details of a backup
+  Get details of a backup with ID "xxx"
-  $ stackit volume backup describe xxx-xxx-xxx
+  $ stackit volume backup describe xxx

-  Get details of a backup in JSON format
+  Get details of a backup with ID "xxx" in JSON format
-  $ stackit volume backup describe xxx-xxx-xxx --output-format json
+  $ stackit volume backup describe xxx --output-format json
 ```

 ### Options